wasayfaizan/Flappy-Bird/README.md

 ## Technologies Used

 - Java: The game is developed using Java programming language, making use of the Swing library for the graphical interface.
-- Git: Version control system used for tracking changes and managing the project.

 <p align="center">